ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Mostly clear, with a low around 75.
-South southwest wind around 5 mph.<br></div>
+         <h3>Overnight</h3>Mostly clear, with a low around 75.
+Southwest wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>A chance of showers and thunderstorms after 7am.
+         <h3>Thursday</h3>A chance of showers and thunderstorms between 11am and 3pm, then showers and thunderstorms likely between 3pm and 4pm, then
+         a chance of showers and thunderstorms.
 Mostly sunny.
-High near 90, with temperatures falling to around 86 in the
+High near 90, with temperatures falling to around 86 in the afternoon.
-         afternoon.
-West wind around 6 mph.
-Chance of precipitation is 50%.<br></div>
+         West southwest wind around 6 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>A chance of showers and thunderstorms.
+         <h3>Thursday Night</h3>A chance of showers and thunderstorms before 1am, then showers and thunderstorms likely between 1am and 4am, then showers
+         and thunderstorms likely.
 Mostly cloudy, with a low around 73.
-Northeast wind around 3 mph.
-Chance of precipitation
+Southeast wind 1 to 5 mph.
+Chance of precipitation is 60%.<br></div>
-         is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>A chance of showers and thunderstorms before 1pm, then showers and thunderstorms likely between 1pm and 4pm, then showers
+         <h3>Friday</h3>Showers and thunderstorms likely before 1pm, then showers and thunderstorms likely between 1pm and 4pm, then showers and thunderstorms
-         and thunderstorms likely.
+         likely.
 Partly sunny, with a high near 88.
-South wind around 3 mph.
+South southeast wind around 3 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">